-- AppData folder is hidden, so first, you would have to unhide the hidden files.
+- The AppData folder is hidden, so first, you would have to unhide the hidden files.
 You can do this by going to the View in the toolbar in File Explorer.
 On the top, in the toolbar, you would see Hidden Items.
 Check it.
-Then, you would be able to see the AppData folder.
+Then, you will be able to see the AppData folder.

 - In the backup folder, you would already see the backup of your iPhone if you have made any.
 So now you can either change the name of the backup folder to something else.
 Or you can delete it if you can make the backups later on.

-- Once you have renamed the backup folder, now it’s time to create a junction folder, which will allow us to change iTunes backup location.
+- Once you have renamed the backup folder, now it’s time to create a junction folder, which will allow us to change the iTunes backup location.